cameres/emr-spark-jupyter/README.md

 ```

 ## Configuring Jupyter Notebook
 `jupyter_notebook_config.py` is used to configure Jupyter Notebook on the main node.
 As an example, this file can be altered to set a password for access to notebooks.
-Below is the code for generating a password for notebooks.
+Below is the code for this example.

 ```python
 from notebook.auth import passwd